Marketing mix - the 4Ps of marketing can never be overestimated when it comes to determining the success or failure of a marketing campaign.

 Price: Organic Apples aren’t Cheap

-This is the concept of Price Positioning on which I happen to have done a blog post last week.
+This is the concept of Price Positioning on which I happen to have done a blog post some weeks back.

 Same happens with Apple: considering the hardware and the competition they can be defined unreasonably overpriced but if Apple will launch a new iPhone for 200$ the strong Apple fan base most probably will not react in a positive way.

-So, choosing a price instead of another can automatically identify your product to your customers.
+So, choosing one price instead of another can automatically identify your product to your customers.

 Place: Don’t tell everyone what you did last Friday